Indra Jatra is Kathmandu’s largest festival

 What is Indra Jatra about?

 Indra Jatra is known traditionally as Yanya Punhi which is Newari (the original settlers of the Kathmandu Valley) for “Kathmandu festival”.
-It’s also known as kumari Jatra.
+It’s also known as Kumari Jatra and Yen Yaa.
 So in truth it’s about two to three celebrations all made into one.

 Indra is the hindu lord of rain and god of heaven.
 While the word jatra means procession or festival.
 History also tells a tale that the festival was to honor Bhairab, a manifestation of Shiva, who is believed to destroy evil.